 Any ADU/JADU application submitted after January 1, 2020 and not subject to the temporary prohibitions will be processed in accordance with California Government Code Section 65852.2 and 65852.22.

 Resolution No. 18-030 including Accessory Dwelling Unit Covenant for Residential Single Unit Zone (Owner Occupancy); Junior Accessory Dwelling Unit Covenant; and Accessory Dwelling Unit Covenant (No Owner Occupancy)

-For questions about the state law or the City’s local regulations for ADUs, contact (805) 564-5470 and your call will be directed to the appropriate staff person.
+For questions about the state law or the City’s local regulations for ADUs, email staff at ADU@SantaBarbaraCA.gov

-For questions about zoning compliance and building permits for ADUs, please refer to the Accessory Dwelling Unit Submittal and Informational Packet above, or stop by the permit counters at 630 Garden Street, or call the Planning/Zoning Counter at (805) 564-5578.
+For questions about zoning compliance and building permits for ADUs, please refer to the Accessory Dwelling Unit Submittal and Informational Packet above, stop by the permit counters at 630 Garden Street, or call the Planning/Zoning Counter at (805) 564-5578